eliastortillas/trumptweets/README.md

 sum(news.perm<xsq6)/length(news.perm)
 ```

-    ## [1] 0.128
+    ## [1] 0.126

+A number of networks have significantly different distribution.
+The networks with p-values less than 0.1 are,

+-   CNN and NBC

+-   CNN and Fox

+-   NBC and the New York Times

+-   NBC and Fox

+The difference between NBC and Fox was the most significant.
+There is a 0.3% chance that we would see a difference this extreme by chance.
+If you look at the graph above comparing the two you can see that the two organizations are tweeted about negatively similarly.
+The big difference is that many more tweets about Fox News are positive.

+The dictionary is not perfect by and it would definitely be useful to define some parameters to be more precise when comparing sentiment scores.

 ##### References

-1. The original data set of Trump's tweets come from <http://www.trumptwitterarchive.com/>
+1. The original data set of Trump's tweets come from <http://www.trumptwitterarchive.com/> created by Brendan Brown.

 2. Finn Årup Nielsen"A new ANEW: Evaluation of a word list for sentiment analysis in microblogs", Proceedings of the ESWC2011 Workshop on 'Making Sense of Microposts': Big things come in small packages 718 in CEUR Workshop Proceedings : 93-98.
 2011 May. <http://arxiv.org/abs/1103.2903>